 Sincerely, Angel

 “That Angel gal is right; these files are a treasure trove.
-I’m going to run the clip that shows the initial attack on Ms. Grainger.
-Here you can see two guards come up behind Ms. Grainger, yank off her glasses, and stab her in the back.
+I will run the clip that shows the initial attack on Ms. Grainger.
+Here, two guards come up behind Ms. Grainger, yank off her glasses, and stab her in the back.
 And there they are, pushing her into the elevator.
 There is no video of what went on in the storage closet.”

 “Did you get a facial match on Ms. Grainger’s assailants?”